 Whitby is one of the most popular destinations on the Yorkshire Coast and there’s a lot to love about a visit to this historic seaside town.
-From enjoying fresh fish and chips by the harbour to shopping for some precious Whitby Jet, we have compiled some of our favourite things about Whitby as inspiration for your next gorgeous Yorkshire holiday.
+From enjoying fresh fish and chips by the harbour to shopping for some precious Whitby Jet, there’s much to see and do during a short break or holiday.

 The best things to do at Whitby